2022 DESE School & District Report Cards Published

-You will notice on our report card that we are doing well in a number of areas, including our standardized test scores, attendance rates, and graduation rates.
-You also can see that our student growth rates were low last year and that we need to bring them back up to pre-COVID levels.
+You will notice on our report card that we are doing well in a number of areas, including our overall standardized test scores and growth rates, completion of advanced coursework, and graduation rates.
+You can also see a few areas needing attention: attendance rates, participation in digital literacy and computer science courses, and standardized test scores of students with disabilities.
 We encourage you to become involved in helping us improve our schools.
-We see parents as critical partners in the success of our students and schools, and we are grateful for your continued support.
+We see parents as critical partners in the success of our students and school, and we are grateful for your continued support.

-Finally, if your child attends a school that receives federal Title I funds – Country or Woodland – you also have the right to request the following information about the qualifications of your child’s classroom teachers:
+Finally, if your child attends a school that receives federal Title I funds – Country, Woodland, or Field – you also have the right to request the following information about the qualifications of your child’s classroom teachers:

 - Whether your child’s teacher is licensed in the grade levels and subject areas they teach,

 - Whether your child’s teacher is teaching under an emergency license or waiver,